IBM/cloudpakforapps-workshop/workshop/exercise-7/README.md

-# Exercise 7: Building a simple Tekton pipeline
+# Exercise 7: Create a Tekton pipleline for a custom collection

 This section is broken up into the following steps: